omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

                 or a JSON-syntax map of strings; it sets opp_makemake options for the given folders.
 There is no default.

-TODO: supportedWizardTypes; optionalFiles is removed!!!

-There are additinal options for adding custom pages into the wizard, see below.
+There are additinal options for adding custom pages into the wizard, as described in the next section.

 CUSTOM WIZARD PAGES